ckeditor/ckeditor5/docs/tutorial/editor.md

 editor.getData();
 ```

 It should print the `<p>Hello world!</p>` text which is the current content of the editor.
 Notice the opening and closing `<p>` tags.
-The {@link module:core/editor/utils/dataapimixin~DataApi#getData `getData()`} returns the resulting HTML content of the editor, not the content you see in the editing UI.
+The `getData()` returns the resulting HTML content of the editor, not the content you see in the UI.
+This is explained in more detail in the following chapters of the tutorial.

-You can also use the {@link module:core/editor/utils/dataapimixin~DataApi#setData `setData()`} method to change the content of the editor programmatically.
+You can also use the `setData()` method to change the content of the editor programmatically.

 ```js
 editor.setData('<p>Modified from the console!</p>');
 ```

 Running the above command should update the state of the editor.
-Notice the opening and closing `<p>` tags — this method expects a HTML string as an argument.
+Notice the opening and closing `<p>` tags.
+This method expects a HTML as an argument, but editor displays this content in more user-friendly way.

 ### `execute()`